 Learn more: Preschool Powol Packets

-What you need: String, wide-mouth jar, white pipe cleaners, blue food coloring, boiling water, borax, a pencil.
+What you need: String, wide-mouthed jar, white pipe cleaners, blue food coloring, boiling water, borax, a pencil

 Learn more: Martha Stewart